DaHazzza/CybersecNotes/DailyTHM/2 - Burp Suite Basics 29-12-23.md

-Burp suite is used as a middle man between you and any webapp, allowing us to closer inspect traffic
+[[Burpsuite]] is used as a middle man between you and any webapp, allowing us to closer inspect traffic

 burpsuite features